Third-Party Logistics 101: The Ultimate Guide to 3PLs

 As an ecommerce professional, chances are you don’t have the time to become well-versed in every detail of shipping and logistics.
 That’s where a 3PL comes in: staffed by ecommerce logistics professionals, your 3PL will be knowledgeable and up-to-date with the latest industry trends and complexities — so you don’t have to be.

-3PL companies also have the technical resources and partner network — including marketing agencies, custom packaging providers, and more — that allows them to constantly improve and make supply chain optimizations to help drive ecommerce success.
+3PL companies also have the technical resources and partner network — including marketing agencies, custom packaging providers, and more — that allows them to constantly improve supply chain efficiency and make supply chain optimizations to help drive ecommerce success.

 3. Expand your reach